lucassus/mongo_browser/README.md

     $ mongo_browser

-Run the application as daemon
+Run the application as a daemon

     $ mongo_browser --demonize